 Calibrations are performed by placing a flow standard in line with the ultrasonic flowmeter being calibrated.
 The flow standard is used to accurately measure flow and has been calibrated using standards that are traceable to NIST or some other national standard.
-As long as there are no leaks in the system between the standard and the meter being calibrated it can be assumed that the two meters are passing the same amount of flow.
-There may only be one standard or there may be many that can be placed in parallel in the flow stream to produce a wide flow-rate range.
+There may only be one standard or there may be many that can be placed in parallel in the flow stream to produce a wide flow rate range.

 There are two basic types of calibration systems.
-Figure 5 shows a calibration system on an existing natural gas pipeline.
-When the large valve on the pipeline is closed slightly a differential pressure across that valve is produced.
-The differential pressure across that valve provides a motive force to push flow through the calibration system.
+Figure 1 shows a calibration system on an existing natural gas pipeline.
+When the large valve on the pipeline is closed slightly, a differential pressure across that valve is produced.
+The differential pressure across that valve allows flow to be bypassed through the calibration system.
 As the main pipeline valve is closed further, more flow is pushed through the calibration system.
-In this manner a wide flow-rate range can be passed through the calibration system allowing the calibration of a wide range of meter sizes.
-At very low flow-rates, fine flow control can be accomplished by throttling with a smaller valve inline with the meter being calibrated.
+In this manner a wide flowrate range can be passed through the calibration system allowing the calibration of a wide range of meter sizes.
+At very low flow rates, fine flow control can be accomplished by throttling with a smaller valve in-line with the meter being calibrated.

 There are advantages to this type of system.
-Because the pipeline is passing flow constantly, very long data points or many data points at a single flow-rate can be taken.
+Because the pipeline is passing flow constantly, very long data points or many data points at a single flow rate can be taken.
 The meter being calibrated is flowing under actual pipeline conditions.
 There are potentially many gas chromatograph outputs available to monitor gas composition so a stable gas composition can be assured.
-Because there are gas chromatographs placed at metering stations along the pipeline any variations in gas composition can be seen well in advance as the gas proceeds through the line.
-This type of system can hit very high flow-rates allowing calibration of the largest ultrasonic meter sizes.
+Because there are gas chromatographs placed at metering stations along the pipeline, any variations in gas composition can be seen well in advance as the gas proceeds through the line.
+This type of system can achieve very high flow rates allowing calibration of larger ultrasonic meter sizes.

 The disadvantages of this type of system vary.
-The pressure drop at a given location will have limitations.
-This does not affect ultrasonic calibrations but can be a consideration when calibrating meters like orifice meters that need to create a pressure drop.
+The pressure drop at a given location may have limitations.
+This does not affect ultrasonic calibrations but can be a consideration when calibrating meters that need to create a pressure drop.
 The calibration system has to operate at the pressure in the pipeline.
 This means that a meter to be used in a low-pressure system may have to have a flange with a higher pressure rating installed temporarily for the calibration.
 The quality of the data may be affected by the pipeline stability.
 If the line pressure is rising or falling, it may not be possible to acquire data.
-Typically however, pressure, temperature and gas composition are quite stable.
+However, pressure, temperature and gas composition are typically quite stable.

-The second type of system typically used is shown in Figure 6.
+The second type of system typically used is shown in Figure 2.
 This type of system is referred to as a pressurized loop.
 Prior to flowing, the loop is pressurized with gas to the desired flowing pressure.
 Flow through the system is created by a compressor that must run continuously while calibrating.
 Flow control valves can be placed in the system for flow control.
 Heat exchangers in the system allow some temperature control.

 A pressurized loop system also has certain advantages.
 The flow in pressurized loop systems can be precisely controlled.
-The temperature in a pressurized loop can be varied over a limited temperature range allowing the effects of different flowing temperatures to be investigated.
+The temperature in a pressurized loop can sometimes be varied over a limited temperature range allowing the effects of different flowing temperatures to be investigated.
 The composition of the flowing gas can be varied by injecting different components into the loop.